Can You Do the RIIWHS204D Working at Heights Course Online?

 The RIIWHS204D is a requirement for any worker who will be working at heights.
 If you are an employer, it is your responsibility to ensure that your workers receive the necessary training.
 If you are a worker, you should ensure that your employer provides access to these training courses.

-Working Safely at Heights Course must be completed face-to-face.
+Working Safely at Heights Course must be completed face-to-face to get a Statement of Attainment.
 These courses typically last for eight hours and involve a combination of practical hands-on training and observational training.
 While online courses are available, they are mostly intended for providing a refresher on the topics covered in the course.

 The bottom line is that working at heights includes the potential risk of falling.
 To improve worker safety conditions, it is essential that all workers learn the basics of assessing safety hazards, using proper fall protection equipment, and inspecting equipment.
 Visit AlertForce for more information.